 Medical information bracelets should not be removed, but must be padded and taped to the player’s skin.

 Prescription eyeglasses may be worn, but must remain firmly on the wearer’s head or restrained by a strap.
 Non-prescription eyeglasses and sunglasses are not permitted to be worn by a player during a game.

 Hard casts (including padded casts), splints, helmets and hard padding are not permitted to be worn by a player during any game or practice.
 Casts and/or splints should not be removed without the supervision of a healthcare provider.
 Players with permanent orthodontic braces are strongly encouraged to wear mouth guards.

-Region 149 has the following rules on player equipment allowed (adapted from the national AYSO guidelines).
+Region 149 has the following rules on player equipment allowed.
 The referee shall check before each game is to make sure that all players conform to these rules.
 These rules are for the child’s safety and that of all players and referees on the field.
 Any exception, for medical, religious or other extraordinary reasons, requires a written waiver, signed by the Regional Commissioner, which must be shown to the referee on the field.
 Referees may also refuse to permit other items not listed here if, in their opinion, those items are dangerous.